 Use the External Control & Automation tab to set up and customize control surfaces.
 From the Options menu, choose Preferences to display the Preferences dialog.
 Click the External Control & Automation tab.
-For more information, see [Using a control surface on page 202](#).
+For more information, see [Configuring a Mackie Control Universal](#) on page 229.